 Plain greek yogurt isn’t everyone’s cup of tea, but Wallaby does an excellent job of balancing the signature tart flavor with some natural sweetness that makes this option extremely palate-pleasing; this smooth flavor garnered it high marks from many reviewers.
 It’s on the thicker side with a consistency that’s similar to sour cream, so in addition to eating it straight up, you can also use it for cooking or to thicken up a blended smoothie.

-Each 6-ounce serving has 15 grams of protein and 8 grams of carbohydrates combined with 8 grams of fat.
-And with only two ingredients (organic milk and probiotics), it’s not only one of the cleanest on our list, but it’s also one of the cleanest on the market.
+Each 6-ounce serving has 16 grams of protein and 8 grams of carbohydrates combined with 2.5 grams of fat.
+And it only has two ingredients: organic milk and live active cultures.

 Best Fruit-Flavored: Siggi's Sugar-Free Banana & Cinnamon Yogurt

 It’s not easy to find any fruit-flavored yogurt without added sugar, let alone a delicious one, but Siggi’s nailed it.
 It combined a few simple ingredients—whole milk, cream, bananas, fruit pectin, cinnamon, and live active cultures—to make a subtly sweet yogurt that’s fresh and perfectly thick.
 Customers love the yogurt's combination of a mild fruity flavor with its rich, creamy texture.

 Siggi’s prides itself on creating a Greek-style yogurt made with Scandinavian dairy traditions and milk that comes exclusively from family farms.
 To make the yogurt, Siggi’s uses four times as much milk as regular yogurt.
 Each 4.4-ounce container packs in 11 grams of protein with only 5 grams of sugar that comes from the milk and the fruit.